The Pointer Sisters discography

-This is the discography of American R&B/country/soul/pop vocal girl group The Pointer Sisters.
-The group made 16 trips to Billboards top 40 singles chart with a total of 27 singles registered altogether on the Billboard Hot 100, and 30 registered on Billboard's Hot Soul/Black/R&B Singles Chart.
-Seven of those singles reached the top 10 singles chart on the Hot 100 and five of those hit the top five.
+This is the discography of American R&B/soul/pop/country vocal group The Pointer Sisters.
+The group charted 16 songs in the top 40 of the Billboard Hot 100 and 27 on the chart overall, along with 30 on Billboard's Hot Soul/Black/R&B Singles chart.
+Thirteen of those singles reached the top 20 on the US Hot 100, with seven of those singles hitting the top 10.